Brittany-Potato/mission1/README.md

 3. Installed React-router-dom
     npm i react-router-dom
 4. Used links from the Turners website to make the Navbar links functional.
+5. Created a file upload button and made a container to put it in which allowed me to make a custon button for Easy styling.
+6. Connected the button to the backend and got it sending the uploaded image to the backend.

 To-Do list: